5 Essential Tips for Trailering a Pontoon Boat

 #3: Don't pull the trailer in too deep

-One of the biggest problems I had when learning to trailer my toon was pulling the trailer in too deep into the water.
-When you do this, the boat is still floating, so even if you pull straight onto the trailer, the winds push the back of the boat off to the side since the back is still floating.
+One of the biggest problems I had when learning to trailer my 'toon was pulling the trailer in too deep into the water.
+When you do this, the boat is still floating.
+Even if you pull straight onto the trailer, the winds push the back of the boat off to the side since the back is still floating.

 Just pull the trailer in deep enough that the tops of the wheel wells are barely under and you'll have much better results.
 The best method I've found is to pull the trailer back until the wheel wells are wet, and bring up the front of the boat.

 Then, have the driver of the truck go slightly deeper, and you can then drive or pull the boat the rest of the way up the trailer.

 #4: Use the dock as a drift break